FORTUNE -- Round one goes to the banks.

 The retreat from regulators is understandable.
 The purpose of the Volcker Rule was to deter banks from making risky trades with their own money.
 TruPs CDOs are not actually hedge funds, or a proprietary trade.
 As Zions said, it planned to hold the CDOs to maturity, and that makes them more like many other bonds that banks buy and are still allowed to hold under Volcker.
 And they are largely held by small banks, not the large banks that threatened the economy in the financial crisis.
 So, not the types of things that the Volcker Rule was set up to limit.

 But that doesn't mean banning TruPs CDOs is a bad thing.
 TruPs are a type of debt that is sold by banks and other financial firms and bought by other banks and financial firms.
 Didn't the financial crisis teach us that the system was too interconnected?
 Making it harder for banks to hold TruPs (they can still own them outside of CDOs) would help to limit that interconnectedness.

 TruPs CDOs are not as risky as subprime CDOs, which are what caused the biggest losses during the financial crisis.
 But they are structured bonds.
 And they are certainly not risk-free.
 Zions, after all, lost nearly $400 million on them.

 The Volcker Rule will deliver unintended consequences.
 Not all of those will be bad, though.
 Opportunity missed.

 The government took another whack at the banks Tuesday, but individual bankers continue to skate by unscathed.

-In a replay of the Abacus case against Goldman Sachs (GS), the SEC charged JPMorgan Chase with admitting* it misled investors by failing to mention that the securities they were buying were being put together by a hedge fund that was betting they would default.
+In a replay of the Abacus case against Goldman Sachs (GS), the SEC charged JPMorgan Chase with admitting* it misled investors by failing to mention that the securities they were buying were being MOREColin Barr - Jun 21, 2011 3:51 PM ET

 Are we being too hard on the economic forecasters who failed to predict the financial meltdown?